Dr Gabrielle Lee, PhD

 M.Ed. in Counseling Psychology (Rutgers), PhD in Applied Behavior Analysis (Teachers College of Columbia University)

 Prior to my appointment at Western, I served as an assistant professor at Michigan State University and as a clinical director in the ABA/Autism programs at private agencies.
 I am a licensed psychologist in Michigan and a board-certified behavior analyst.
 I conduct collaborative research with researchers in US, Asia, and Canada.
-My research focuses on behavioral intervention for children with autism spectrum disorder.
+My research focuses on behavior-analytic intervention for children on the autism spectrum and/or other developmental disabilities.
+I recently started a new line of research on behavior-analytic foreign language instruction for neurotypical learners.

 My current ongoing projects: